Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Results

-Given our understanding of MPB dynamics, three life-history traits are necessary for episodic outbreaks: Stand-dependent dispersal, an Allee effect, and time-scale separation (Fig.\,\ref{fig:time_series}; Table \ref{tab:results}, column \textit{Boom-Bust}).
-Without the stand-dependent dispersal, MPB and lodgepole pine attain a noisy equilibrium where there is a consistently low density of beetles (Fig.\,\ref{fig:time_series}C), but not low enough to technically be endemic.
+Three key features are essential for excitable population dynamics in MPB: stand-dependent dispersal mortality, an Allee effect, and time-scale separation (Fig.,\ref{fig:time_series}, Fig. \ref{fig:counterfactual_dynamics_disp_allee}).
+Without the stand-dependent dispersal mortality, MPB and lodgepole pine attain a noisy equilibrium where there is a consistently low density of beetles (Fig.\,\ref{fig:time_series}C), but not low enough to technically be endemic.
 Without the Allee effect, a classic population cycle appears (Fig.\,\ref{fig:time_series}D).
-Without time-scale separation, MPB and lodgepole pine attain a noisy equilibrium; in contrast with the \textit{no-stand-dependent-dispersal scenario}, this equilibrium sustains large numbers of beetles and susceptible trees (Fig.\,\ref{fig:time_series}E).
+Without time-scale separation, MPB and lodgepole pine attain a noisy equilibrium with large numbers of beetles and susceptible trees (Fig.\,\ref{fig:time_series} E).

+The process of stand-dependent dispersal mortality explains why beetles don’t overexploit trees.
+It is perhaps trivial to say that if beetles disperse away and die before they have killed all the trees, then the beetles won’t kill all the trees.
+However, the lack of over-exploitation, or equivalently, the seemingly premature “bust” phase of the “boom-bust cycle”, is a ubiquitous feature of outbreaks (Fig.\,\ref{fig:dbh_across_outbreaks}) and is thus worth connecting to MPB life-history.
+This also suggests an optimistic perspective: outbreaks are much less destructive than they theoretically could be.
+Stand-dependent dispersal probably occurs because chemo-sensory constraints prevent beetles from aggregating on small trees (Section \ref{life_history:stand_dependent_dispersal}), even though beetles have positive fitness when they do successfully attack small trees.
+Without stand-dependent dispersal mortality, the system would reach a stochastic equilibrium, creating a forest with few large pine trees.

+The Allee effect explains why outbreaks are so extreme when they do occur.
+The Allee effect suppresses MPB populations, keeping them in their endemic state until enough large trees have accumulated that a small inoculum of beetles --- either from long-distance dispersal or a stochastic successful attack --– can grow explosively.
+Without the Allee effect, lodgepole pine and MPB enter a predator-prey cycle.

+Classic predator-prey theory predicts that long-lived prey should make predator-prey cycles unlikely \citep{murdoch2003consumer}.
+One might naively expect that the time-scale separation between beetles and trees would allow MPB to grow rapidly enough to prevent an unchecked proliferation in pine abundance, thus preventing the \textit{prey-escape phase} of a population cycle \citep{de1990size} wherein the prey species can grow unimpeded by the predator.
+Even though pines live much longer than beetles, we still see population cycles in the counterfactual simulations (when the Allee effect is turned off).
+This can be explained by the phenomenon of cohort resonance \citep{bjornstad2004trends}.
+During an outbreak, many pines are killed at roughly the same time.
+Subsequently, pines are recruited at the same time, and then become susceptible to MPB at the same time.
+Thus, there are a brief few years where the pines that MPB can “see” are growing faster than exponentially.